-- a demographic profile of potentially affected communities - an analysis of community characteristics such as community culture and values, community history, community well-being, land/property ownership and utilisation of natural resources - details of the capacity of those potentially affected to participate in the community and stakeholder engagement

-- an overview of land use and key industries in the region, as well as relevant local and state government plans - the capacity and accessibility of infrastructure, facilities and services, including education, health and emergency services - an analysis of the existing housing and accommodation market, including availability, capacity and affordability - a profile of the local and regional labour market, including an assessment of the likely availability of personnel with skills relevant to the project - details of other resource and infrastructure projects in the area, both planned and currently operating, based on publicly accessible information.
+- policy and strategic context a high-level overview of the strategic policy context for the study area(s) focused on the social plans and aspirations including from local government community plans - a demographic profile of potentially affected communities over an appropriate timeframe, including analysis of key indicators and trends, and a summary of the employment and education characteristics of residents within the study area(s) including an employment, unemployment, industry employment, Socio-Economic Indexes for Areas (SEIFA) ranking, and education, as well as an assessment of the likely availability of personnel with skills relevant to the project - an analysis of community characteristics such as community culture and values, community history, community well-being, land/property ownership and utilisation of natural resources - details of the capacity of those potentially affected to participate in the community and stakeholder engagement - land use and character an overview of existing land use and key industries in the region, and built/natural character within the study area(s) - social infrastructure an overview of key services, community facilities and other infrastructure within the study area(s) including detail on the capacity and accessibility of infrastructure, facilities and services, including education, health and emergency services - housing profile a summary of key communities, households and housing types within the study area(s) including an analysis of the existing housing and accommodation market, including availability, accessibility, capacity and affordability - travel and access profile a high-level overview of the local travel behaviour, including vehicle ownership, method of travel to work, key transport infrastructure and services, and origin-destination data where available.
+Additionally, it includes an overview of likely project-associated haulage routes, with consideration of the transportation of oversize and/or overmass materials - community values an analysis and summary of the core community values within the study area(s), typically covering community cohesion, key aspirations, fears and values relevant to the project - details of other resource and infrastructure projects in the area, both planned and currently operating, based on publicly accessible information.